byui-cse/cse210-student-team-challenges/final-project/game-plan/plan.md

 ## Timeline
 ---
-This program will take two(2) weeks collective efforts to complete, However it might take three(3) weeks to complete further enhancements.
+This program will take two weeks collective efforts to complete, However it might take three weeks to complete further enhancements.

 ## Required Technologies
 ---